cryptopunksnotdead/punks.journal/smarter-csv.md

 Note: In the CSV Reader library use `CsvHash` to get an array of hashes returned.
 Use the `:symbol` header converter keyword option to turn headers into symbols.
-Or you can use `CsvHash.config` for changing "global" default reader settings.
+Or you can use `CsvHash.config` for changing the "global" default reader settings.

 ---